Skip to main content

 • “The story is as short as the storytelling is shallow, the graphics are terrible, the framerate is terrible (you'll need a mod to somewhat remedy this), combat is fun but very, very repetitive with many recycled enemy types and the game is full of a bunch of little miscellaneous bugs that are anything but endearing.”

-• “I would argue that gameplay should not be sacrificed in favor of main/side story content; there is not much to be gained on that aspect either since the main story plays straightforward and side stories are fetch quests with no interesting plots.”
+• “I would argue that gameplay should not be sacrificed in the favor for main/side story content (and I've seen games with some decent gameplay too), there is not much to be gained on that aspect either since main story plays straightforward and side stories are fetch quests with no interesting plots.”

 • gameplay